vidstack/player/.github/CONTRIBUTING.md

 - [node](https://nodejs.org/en/download)
 - [git](https://git-scm.com/downloads)
+- [volta](https://docs.volta.sh/guide) or [nvm](https://github.com/nvm-sh/nvm) (we recommend volta)

-They're very easy to install.
-Simply follow the links, and you should be up and running in no time.
+They're very easy to install, just follow the links and you should be up and running in no time.

-### Project Setup

-**Working on your first Pull Request?** Check out
-[How to Contribute to an Open Source Project on GitHub][pr-beginner-series].
+### Fork & Clone

-Head over to the [repository][vds-player] on GitHub and click the Fork button in the top right corner.
-After the project has been forked, run the following commands in your terminal:
+Next, head over to the [Player repository on GitHub][vds-player] and click the `Fork` button in the top right corner.
+After the project has been forked, run the following commands in your terminal...

 ```bash
 # Replace {github-username} with your GitHub username.